m3di/ai-resume/AI_INSTRUCTIONS.md

 3. Build your resume in pdf format
 4. Review and refine

+## Approach Options

+You have two approaches to generate your resume:

+### Option A: ConTeXt Approach (Original)
+Uses ConTeXt engine with `styles/chmduquesne.tex` and `styles/chmduquesne.css`

+### Option B: LaTeX Approach (New)
+Uses pdfLaTeX engine with `styles/latex.tex` - a modern, comprehensive LaTeX template

 ## Step 1: Prepare Input Files

 Create these markdown files in the `markdown/` directory: